hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

      - **External link** - This is the URL to the external blog post on the external website.
      - **Body** - Just type the text: External blog
+     - **Thumbnail image** (Optional element):
+     > NOTE: Thumbnail image** for Social Media card: although a Thumbnail image is an optional element of the post, it is **highly recommended** to add a Thumbnail image to your blog post that you want to use to promote the post on Social Media such as Twitter and LinkedIn.
+The thumbnail image of the post card should tell the best story about what the blog post is about.
+The following image sizes have been tested successfully: **512x400** and **1200x675**.
+     - **Tag** (Optional element) - For more information on how to use tags and tie your blog post to a "Product, HPE GreenLake or Open Source" page refer to section "***Tips and Tricks using the CMS Editor***" at the end of this document.
+     - **FEATURED** and **PRIORITY** are optional elements.
+Please keep the default option toggled off.

+4. When ready, **Save** your work.

+5. Wait until document is saved.

+6. When Saved, click on **Writing in Blog collection, CHANGES SAVED** to exit the CMS editor and return to the **Editorial Workflow** or **Contents** section.

+7. From the top menu bar, make sure **Workflow** is selected.
+Your blog is now visible in the **Drafts** column of the **Editorial Workflow**.

+9. Move your entry to the **In Review** column (drag & drop the blog entry from the **Drafts** column to the **In Review** column in the **Workflow** area).
+   As soon as the blog was placed **In Review,** a Pull Request (PR) is automatically opened on the HPE Developer team's GitHub repository, with the new content you are proposing.
+   The Pull Request is indicating that your submission is ready for review by the HPE Developer team.

+10. Upon review of you rentry by the HPE Developer team, the Pull Request will be merged to push your entry to the HPE Developer Community portal.

 ## Tips and trick using the CMS Editor